mateusmedeiros/nvim/README.md

 # Contributing

-These are very personal, so I'm guessing you'll probably take a look at it as a reference to copy some parts or see how I organized stuff.
+These files are very personal, so I'm guessing you'll probably take a look at it as a reference to copy some parts or see how I organized stuff.
 Maybe even fork and modify, but probably not contribute back to the repo itself because it's all very subjective and stuff.

 That's ok!
 But if you find a typo, or some other error, feel free to open an